TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 ## You're reading this

 So— I find myself wondering what to say.
-The fact that someone out there is reading— listening—
+The fact that someone out there is reading— is listening—

 I could tell you about the genocide happening in Gaza.
 I could tell you about the different kind of genocide happening here.
 I could give you some advice, or cheer you up— wake you up, or calm you down—